AG-Systems/WebFundamentals/src/content/en/fundamentals/getting-started/primers/mobile-web-video-playback.md

 ### Read video metadata

-First, let's wait for the video metadata to be loaded to set the video duration, the current time and initialize the progress bar.
+First, let's wait for the video metadata to be loaded to set the video duration, the current time, and initialize the progress bar.
 Note that the `secondsToTimeCode` function is a custom utility function I've written that converts a number of seconds to a string in "hh:mm:ss" format which is better suited in our case.